KhushpreetSadal/Angular-Facebook/README.md

 # Facebook

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2 This is a Facebook clone where we can upload images, videos, add friends etc

+##To run this Project

+Angular Cli 18.0.3 and above should be installed, Nodejs v18.20.3 can be Installed and Json-Server must be installed.
+Clone this project and Run 'npm install' command to download all the dependencies of the project

+##To run Server

+use Command 'json-server --watch db.json'

 ## Development server